salimchemes/card-tool/README.md

 "[A1] [G5] [I7]" to get the results

 # Install
-Once you hace node installed run
+Once you have node installed run

 npm i -g @angular/cli